FayCarsons/Cables-Faust-Plugin/tutorial.md

 # Using Faust in Cables.gl

 The aim of this tutorial is to get you comfortable writing your own embedded DSP scripts in the (Cables.gl)[https://www.cables.gl] platform using the (Faust)[https://www.grame.fr] operator that I developed.
-We will go over a series of examples that demonstrate all of the operator's core features, with links to the the examples so you can fork them and follow along.
+We will go over a series of examples that demonstrate all of the operator's core features, with links to the examples so you can fork them and follow along.

 ## Coming from Faust
 If you're not familiar with Cables, you may want to check out their (documentation)[https://www.cables.gl/docs/docs] which is fairly comprehensive.